GenCyber Advanced Residential Camp

 The demand for career cybersecurity professionals to protect and defend our nation's security constantly rises.
-This GenCyber Program is designed for talented and enthusiastic high school students who have previously been to a GenCyber camp or have attended a cybersecuirty program in their school.
+This GenCyber Program is designed for talented and enthusiastic high school students (15-18 years old) who have previously been to a GenCyber camp or have attended a cybersecuirty program in their school.
 The mission of the program is to take your cybersecurity knowledge and skills to the next level.
 Guided by Cyber First Principles, this GenCyber camp provides opportunities for participants to gain expertise in some of cybersecurity principles and practices in an intensive one-week residential setting.

 Marymount's cybersecurity program is designated as a Center of Academic Excellence in Information Assurance Education by the Department of Homeland Security and the National Security Agency.

 What will you do in this co-ed cybersecurity community?

 In summary, high school students are exposed to advanced cybersecurity principles and practices in a project-based learning environment.
 Participants must know the basics of cybersecurity and have either attended a previous GenCyber camp or taken a course through their high school.
 This camp is open to 16 participants from diverse backgrounds who work on project teams to solve day-to-day cybersecurity incidences.
 Both female and male students are encouraged to attend.

 - Live on campus, close to the nation's cybersecurity center—Washington D.C.